art3miz18/ArtGallery_Web/README.md

 ## Features

-- **Dynamic Art Gallery**: Utilizes Lexica's APIs to dynamically populate the gallery with artworks based on user's search keywords.
+- **Dynamic Art Gallery**: Utilizes Lexica's APIs to dynamically populate the gallery with artworks based on the user's search keywords.
 - **NPC Gallery Environment**: Experience the gallery in a more immersive and interactive way with Non-Player Characters populating the environment.
 - **Custom Character Creation**: The ability for users to add their own custom characters made using [Ready Player Me](https://readyplayer.me/).
 - **Asset Bundles**: Leverages Unity's Asset Bundles for efficient on-demand content loading and updates.